MicrosoftDocs/dynamics365-guidance/guidance/patterns/create-functional-technical-design-document.md

 As part of the design phase of your Dynamics 365 implementation project, you must create deliverables that document the functional and technical design of your solution.
 These deliverables are known as *functional design documents* (FDDs) and *technical design documents* (TDDs).

-- A FDD describes the design from a business perspective, including business processes, use cases, and requirements.
+- An FDD describes the design from a business perspective, including business processes, use cases, and requirements.
 It specifies how the solution must *work*.
 - A TDD describes the design from a technical perspective, including the architecture, data model, and system interfaces.
 It specifies how to *build* the solution.

 Both documents are critical for ensuring that your solution is designed and built in a way that meets the business needs and technical requirements.
 They also serve as a reference for developers, testers, and other stakeholders throughout the project lifecycle.